FAQ

 17. What are the costs of this proposed action (to reduce the risk of runaway warming)?

-Again, we cannot afford not to act.
-Each policy that seeks to accomplish the necessary shifts comes with costs and benefits, and they will be greater for some than for others, but generally we will all be much better off.
+Again, as discussed under question 5.,we cannot afford not to act.
+Each policy that seeks to accomplish the necessary shifts comes with costs and benefits, and they will be greater for some people than for others, but generally we will all be much better off if we act.
 To get the atmosphere and oceans back to their pre-industrial state, feebates are the most effective policy instruments, they can be budget-neutral, have the least leakage and are best implemented locally.
 Such local implementation means that one doesn't have to wait for policy implementations elsewhere.
 While a global commitment to act is imperative, the exact shape of such policies is best decided and implemented locally.
 In many cases, this increases health, job and investment opportunities, while prices of products will come down over time.

 Furthermore, geo-engineering methods must be deployed to reflect more sunlight back into space, break down or capture methane, etc. The direct cost of this are estimated to be under $1 billion per year.
 Additionally, there may be some undesirable side effects of geo-engineering, but - again - the cost of that would be dwarfed by the cost of taking no action.